jackred/eeg_poly_parser/README.md

 install python ([python.org](https://python.org))
 open powershell (or cmd if not windows 10)
+go into the script directory (`cd` is for changind directory and `dir` for listing the file/folder inside a directory)
 run `py -m pip install -r requirements.txt` (if it doesn't work, run `py -m pip install requests`)

 ## run